-The master’s degree studies – required courses “International monetary economics”, “Monetary macro analysis” and “Financial stability” have priority.
-For example, the first of them is aimed at the more complex issues of theory and monetary policy of the central bank in a small open economy.
-The course is based on empirical data.
+- The master’s degree studies – required courses “International monetary economics”, “Monetary macro analysis” and “Financial stability” have priority.
+For example, the first of them aimed at the more complex issues of theory and monetary policy of the central bank in a small open economy.
+The teaching of the course is based on the use of actual data.
 In addition, the department offers courses such as “Theory and practice of asset management”.

-Department of monetary theory and policy, together with the Department of Banking and Insurance provides a secondary specialization “Monetary Economics and Banking”.
-About this specialization is (due to good employment opportunities in practice) great interest from the students at the University.
+Department of monetary theory and policy, together with the Department of Banking and Insurance, provides a secondary specialization “Monetary Economics and Banking”.
+Students are interested in this specialization due to good employment opportunities in practice.

-The doctoral studies – department teaches faculty-required course “Monetary economics – empirical models”.
-The course focuses on the relationship between monetary and fiscal policy, monetary policy autonomy in small economy models of the exchange rate, money supply and money demand, and problems associated with the interest rate, inflation and the balance of the money market.
-The course is also the issue of the convergence process in terms of inflation and real income in the domestic and foreign currency.
+- The doctoral studies – department teaches the faculty-required course “Monetary economics – empirical models”.
+The course focuses on the relationship between monetary and fiscal policy, monetary policy autonomy in small economy models of the exchange rate, money supply and demand, and problems associated with the interest rate, inflation and the balance of the money market.
+Other topics of the course are the issue of the convergence process in terms of inflation and real income in the domestic and foreign currency.

-All required and other courses are most secure by literature, mostly in the form of books.
-These publications are often used by students as a resource for other courses at the Prague University of Economics.
+All required and other courses are most secure by literature, mainly in books.
+Moreover, students often use these publications as a resource for other courses at the Prague University of Economics and Business.